-- 1038.
-In the prior years' peer review reports, it was determined that Spain's process for the completion and exchange of templates were sufficient to meet the minimum standard.
-With respect to past rulings, no further action was required.
-Spain's implementation in this regard remains unchanged and therefore continues to meet the minimum standard. - 1039.
-Spain has international agreements permitting spontaneous exchange of information, including being a party to the (i) Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011[4]) ("the Convention"), (ii) the Directive 2011/16/EU with all other European Union Member States and (iii) bilateral agreements in force with 93 jurisdictions. - 1040.
+- 1151.
+Spain has the necessary domestic legal basis to exchange information spontaneously.
+Spain notes that there are no legal or practical impediments that prevent the spontaneous exchange of information on rulings as contemplated in the Action 5 minimum standard. - 1152.
+Spain has international agreements permitting spontaneous exchange of information, including: (i) the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011[1]) ("the Convention"), (ii) the Directive 2011/16/EU with all other European Union Member States and (iii) bilateral agreements in force with 95 jurisdictions.2 - 1153.
 For the year in review, the timeliness of exchanges is as follows:

-Future rulings in Number of exchanges Delayed exchanges the scope of the transparency framework transmitted within three months of the information becoming available to the competent authority or immediately after legal impediments have been lifted Number of exchanges transmitted later than three months of the information on rulings becoming available to the competent authority Reasons for the delays Any other comments 173 0 N/A N/A
+Future rulings within Number of exchanges Dela yed exchanges the scope of the transparency framework transmitted within three months of the information becoming available to the competent authority or immediately after legal impediments have been lifted Number of exchanges transmitted later than three months of the information on rulings becoming available to the competent authority Reasons for the delays Any other comments 71 0 N/A N/A

-Follow up requests received for exchange of the ruling Number Average time to provide response Number of requests not answered 0 N/A N/A
+Follow-up requests received for exchange of the ruling Number Average time to provide response Number of requests not answered 1 55 days 0